noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week5.md

 # 3. AppArmor
 echo "[CHECK] AppArmor..."
+# Check the status of AppArmor profiles.
+# Look for the specific string confirming the kernel module is loaded.
 if sudo aa-status | grep -q "apparmor module is loaded"; then
     echo "  [PASS] AppArmor is loaded." else